Gupramallo/vanilla-logitravel-test/README.md

 - Data persists between browser sessions
 - Use the revert button to reset to initial state

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is created for demonstration purposes as part of a technical assessment.